zhazhayl/Fabric-Loom/README.md

 ## What's new?
 * [FernFlower](https://github.com/FabricMC/intellij-fernflower) switched to [ForgeFlower](https://github.com/MinecraftForge/ForgeFlower) for `genSources`
+* Support for using mappings on the wrong version
 * Support for Enigma mappings
 * Support for gz compressed Tiny mappings
 * Support to pull Enigma mappings straight from Github